snw-mint/fluent-new-tab/README.md

 - Developers: read the [Developer Guide](CONTRIBUTING.md).

 ## License and legal notice

+> [!IMPORTANT]
+> "Fluent New Tab" is a strictly non-profit, open-source project.
+We do not accept paid promotions, data partnerships, or advertising offers.
+Please do not send unsolicited business inquiries.

 This project is licensed under the [GPL-3.0 License](https://github.com/snw-mint/fluent-new-tab/blob/main/LICENSE).
 By using or modifying this extension, you agree to our [Terms of Use](https://snw-mint.github.io/fluent-new-tab/terms.html).